 These consolidated financial statements have been prepared in US dollars ("USD"), which is the Group's presentation currency.
-As of September 30, 2024, Group management determined that the functional currency was the USD for its Mongolian wholly owned subsidiaries, and to be the Canadian dollar ("CAD") for Anacortes Mining Corp., Steppe Gold Ltd. and Steppe BVI.
-Previously, Steppe Gold LLC and its Mongolian subsidiaries determined their functional currency to be the Mongolian tugrik.
+As of December 31, 2024, Group management determined that the functional currency was the USD for its Mongolian wholly owned subsidiaries, and to be the Canadian dollar ("CAD") for Anacortes Mining Corp., Steppe Gold Ltd. and Steppe BVI.
+Previously, Steppe Gold LtC and its Mongolian subsidiaries determined their functional currency to be the Mongolian tugrik.
 In accordance with IAS 21 The Effects of Changes in Foreign Currency, Steppe Gold has applied the translation procedures applicable to the new functional currency prospectively from the date of the change.
-Accordingly, all items have been translated into the new functional currency using the exchange rate at the date of the change.
+Accordingly, all items have been translated into the new functional currency using the exchange rate at the date of the change as of August 1, 2024, the reverse takeover transaction date.
 The resulting translated amounts for non-monetary items are treated as their historical cost.
 Exchange differences arising from the translation of a foreign operation previously recognised in other comprehensive income are not reclassified from equity to profit or loss until the disposal of the operation.